dimaspandu/piedpi/README.md

 As a project grows, Piedpi can evolve by adding:

-* Safe PDO database layer
+* Extended database helpers
 * Service layer abstractions
-* Authentication middleware
+* Authentication & authorization
-* Request and response objects
+* Request / response objects
-* Caching and queueing
+* Caching and queues

 The existing structure supports these additions without major refactoring.